wdvasu/hope_united/docs/windows/DEPLOY.md

 Prereqs: Windows 10/11 with administrator rights and a static LAN IP (example: `192.168.0.99`).

+If you are doing a remote install (Zoho Assist), see the printable guide:
+- docs/windows/REMOTE_INSTALL.md

 ## 1) Install PostgreSQL 16 (once)

 Option A — Winget (interactive):